matrix-org/matrix-spec-proposals/proposals/1794-federation-v2-invites.md

 ## Motivation

-It is planned for future room versions to be able to change the format of events in various ways, and so to support this all servers must know the room version whenever they need to parse an event.
-Currently the `/invite` API does not include the room version, and so the event included in the payload would not be able to be parsed.
+It is planned for future room versions to be able to change the format of events in various ways.
+To support this, all servers must know the room version whenever they need to parse an event.
+Currently the `/invite` API does not include the room version, so the target server would be unable to parse the event included in the payload. able to be parsed.

 ## Proposal